ni/nimble/packages/nimble-components/docs/accessibility.md

 ## nimble-banner
 When using `nimble-banner`, the title content should always be provided for accessibility.
 To hide the title visually, `titleHidden` can be set to `true`.

+## nimble-dialog
+When using `nimble-dialog`, the title content should always be provided for accessibility.
+To hide the title visually, `headerHidden` can be set to `true`.

 ## Icons
 When using an icon standalone, the `title` attribute should usually be set, to provide accessible text (which will also show as a tooltip).